Chapter 2 Programming Preliminaries

 ## [1] 5.5

-holds sway.
-If we want to try 100, we have to do so explicitly:
+The input parameter secret_ingredient holds sway here, even though there is also an object with the same name.2 If we want to try 100, we have to do so explicitly:

 ## [1] 102.5